wp-plugins/link-harvest/README.txt

 == Changelog ==

 = 1.3 =
-* New : Ability to show/hide number of times links or domains have been used.
+- New : Ability to show/hide number of times links or domains have been used.
-* New : Integrated CF-Admin class for options display
+- New : Integrated CF_Admin class for options display
-* New : List type Linkroll now displays show/hide links and posts for each domain
+- New : List type Linkroll now displays show/hide links and posts for each domain
-* New : `[linkharvest]` shortcode
+- New : `[linkharvest]` shortcode
-* New : Option to turn off powered by link
+- New : Option to turn off powered by link
-* New : Support for custom post types
+- New : Support for custom post types
-* Changed : Show Posts/Show Pages Javascript, now toggles display on link click as well
+- Changed : Show Posts/Show Pages Javascript, now toggles display on link click as well
-* Changed : Admin table formatting using WordPress core CSS
+- Changed : Admin table formatting using WordPress core CSS
-* Changed : Deprecated token method
+- Changed : Deprecated token method
-* Changed : Domain exclusion list excludes on display as opposed to on harvest
+- Changed : Domain exclusion list excludes on display as opposed to on harvest
-* Bugfix : Added various escaping and data validation
+- Bugfix : Added various escaping and data validation
-* Bugfix : Updating a post re-added the links of that post to the domain counter and database
+- Bugfix : Updating a post re-added the links of that post to the domain counter and database

 = 1.2 =
-* New : AKLH_LOADED check.
+- New : AKLH_LOADED check.
-* New : Added install function.
+- New : Added install function.
-* Changed : Removed old code that relied on the Prototype Library.
+- Changed : Removed old code that relied on the Prototype Library.

 = 1.1 =
-* New : Debug code and logging functionality
+- New : Debug code and logging functionality
-* New : Exclude file extensions functionality.
+- New : Exclude file extensions functionality.
-* Changed : Translation text domain to match plugin-slug
+- Changed : Translation text domain to match plugin-slug
-* Changed : Table prefix codes.
+- Changed : Table prefix codes.

 = 1.0 =
-* New : The first version.
+- New : The first version.

 == Harvesting Your Links ==